 Summer of Soave – UK promotion 2019, and more besides

 Summer of Soave is a UK promotion that’s running, you guessed it, this summer.
 So look out for tastings, promotions and more besides.
-Soave is undoubtedly one of my favourite Italian white wines and is also a place close to my heart.
-Rather than explain in words why this is, check out this Video.
+Soave is undoubtedly one of my favourite Italian white wines and is also a place that’s close to my heart.
+Rather than explain in words why this is, check out this video.

 Hence it’s a place to return to often, though seemingly never often enough!
 There is always something new to discover; a producer, wine or indeed, a different season or landscape.

 Over this summer there will be brand new Wine Alchemy Soave stories, covering some of the topics below, as there’s much more to Soave than meets the eye.